 There are several methods for deploying such a system, but the goal is to record events at a high frequency in order to reconstruct what happened at signalized intersections (e.g., when displays turned green, yellow, or red compared to when vehicles arrived).
 This allows agencies to monitor their system 24/7, solve problems quickly, and share information more effectively with others.

 Raising the Bar for the Future of Signal Performance Measurement

 Kittelson is working with researchers at Purdue University to develop a guidance document about signal performance measures.
 The guidance document will explain the requirements for an ATSPM system, how to interpret common performance measures, and how ATSPMs can change day-to-day traffic signal system management for the better.
-The final guidebook and supplemental “data dictionary” and communication materials will be completed in the spring of 2018.
+The final guidebook and supplemental “data dictionary” and communication materials are anticipated to be completed in 2019.